kevindabhi/100devs/random.md

 To write such a function, you put three dots before the function’s last parameter, like this:

-function max(...numbers) {
-  let result = -Infinity;
-  for (let number of numbers) {
-    if (number > result) result = number;
-  }
-  return result;
-}
-console.log(max(4, 1, 9, -2));
-// → 9
-When such a function is called, the rest parameter is bound to an array containing all further arguments.
-If there are other parameters before it, their values aren’t part of that array.
-When, as in max, it is the only parameter, it will hold all arguments.

-You can use a similar three-dot notation to call a function with an array of arguments.
+fu three-dot notation to call a function with an array of arguments.

 let numbers = [5, 1, 7];
 console.log(max(...numbers));